Registration

 The normal load for a semester is usually one-eighth of the total number of credit hours required for the degree toward which the student is working.
 That load is normally 15-18 hours per fall and spring semesters.
 The normal load for a summer session is two courses (6-7 semester hours).
 The normal load for an intersession is 3 hours.

-A freshman may not register for more than the normal load during the first semester.
-Any succeeding semester or term, a student may register for more than the normal load (an "overload") only on the approval of the respective college dean.
+A freshman may not enroll for more than the normal load during the first semester.
+Any succeeding semester or term, a student may enroll for more than the normal load (an "overload") only on the approval of the respective college dean.
 If a student is concurrently enrolled at other institutions of higher education in the same semester, the total course load at all institutions is to be considered in applying these policies.
 It is the responsibility of the student to inform his/her dean of any concurrent enrollments.

 Prerequisites